koustav-pal/repeat-expression-disorders/README.md

 ## Analysis descriptions

+### 1.0 Identifying disjointed exons and introns

+Throughout the course of this study we investigate feature level (exons or introns) expression differences between groups.
+These are annotated non-overlapping exons and intron coordinates that have been obtained from the ENSEMBL reference transcriptome annotation version 104 using the script `repeat-expression-disorders/00-manuscript/05-simulated-reads-differential-profiling/scripts/01-save-exonic-intronic-feature-ranges.R`.

-### 1.0 Identification of expanded repeats within the human genome
+### 1.1 Identification of expanded repeats within the human genome

 Scripts necessary for identifying expanded repeats within the human genome are stored within directory `repeat-expression-disorders/00-manuscript/01-repeat-characterisation/scripts/`.
 In sequential order of execution: